Skip to content

 Hicken continued: “The Engine has helped us design and implement effective project development stakeholder-engagement frameworks, facilitated critical introductions to highest-level thought leaders in the public and private sectors, and even positioned Sublime as a good "menu item" to include in third-party government funding applications.
 This holistic approach to support has been pivotal in expanding our network and commercial growth prospects."

-Since its initial discussions with The Engine, Sublime has grown into a company with an integrated public affairs approach, able to respond to unique opportunities and effectively engage with key stakeholders.
+Since its initial discussions with The Engine, Sublime has expanded its integrated public affairs function, now better equipped to respond to unique opportunities and effectively engage with key stakeholders.
 This public affairs work has been linked to internal business development goals, ensuring they get the most out of their investment in time and talent.

 Ahead of the Microsoft deal, Sublime has already contributed tons of cement to Boston’s largest net-zero office building at One Boston Wharf.
 It has partnered with two of the largest building materials companies, CRH and Holcim.
-And it is already looking ahead to build a full-scale manufacturing facility once the Holyoke plant is complete, capable of producing millions of tons of clean cement every year.
+And it is already looking ahead to build a full-scale manufacturing facility once the Holyoke plant is complete, capable of producing one million tons of clean cement every year.

 Sublime’s success is a testament to the power of the Tough Tech ecosystem that The Engine has convened in Massachusetts.
 When the right public and private partners come together, we have all the resources we need to build the foundation for a more sustainable, prosperous future for our communities.